YannDubs/disentangling-vae/README.md

 # Disentangled VAE

-Work In Progress...

-This repository contains code to investigate disentangling in VAE as well as compare 5 different losses ([summary of the differences](#loss-overview)) using the same model:
+This repository contains code (training / metrics / plotting) to investigate disentangling in VAE as well as compare 5 different losses ([summary of the differences](#loss-overview)) using the same model:

 * **Standard VAE Loss** from [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114)
 * **β-VAE<sub>H</sub>** from [β-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework](https://openreview.net/pdf?id=Sy2fzU9gl)